JoseAVallejo12/JoseAVallejo12/README.md

 </p>

 <p align="center"> <samp>Hi, My name is Jose Vallejo.
 I am a software engineer.
-I want to be at the bleeding edge of technology. 📚📈🔬, and I'm also a competitive programmer.
-In my repos you'll find projects created using
+I want to be at the bleeding edge of technology. 📚📈🔬, and I'm also a effective programmer.
+In my repos you'll find projects created using:

 ## Tech Stack :computer: <br>